Hyperbolic Flexors

 summary

 Last class we examined how different tilings can force nonzero curvature.
 Today we’ll build a more robust model of a negatively curved surface using cardboard and tape.
-These make very nice twiddle toys, because the dihedreal angle between cardboard planes is very flexible.
+These make very nice twiddle toys, because the dihedreal angle between cardboard planes is flexible.
 By placing many hyperbolic vertices together, we will see how the hyperbolic plane contorts itself in three dimensional space.

 Activity